-Fantastic street artist transforms the world with pixel art
+Fantastic street artist transforms the world with incredible pixel art

 Ninja turtles surveying their surroundings

 While Sensei Splinter might be standing guard on the harsh streets, the Ninja Turtles are busy looking for the nearest place to grab a slice of pizza.

 Guessing by the looks on their faces, we're not sure they've found the right spot.

-Vader's day a the beach
+Vaders day a the beach

 Photos from Darth Vader's holiday snaps show that even one of the greatest screen villains of our time enjoys a little time by the shore.

 We'd love to know why he felt the need to take his lightsabre with him though.

 Shark puddle

 Another pothole, another classic piece of artwork.
 This small section of the urban landscape has been transformed into a much more dangerous place to be.
-Jaws strikes again, only this time from the ankle-nipping shallows.

 Spiderman just hanging out

 Spiderman, Spiderman, does whatever a spider can.
 Does he hang from some stairs?

 Yes does because he's Spiderman.
 A little light and a brilliant location shows off a wonderful vision of Spiderman like we've never seen before.

 Genie in a bottle

 A bottle of beer might not be your classic haunt for a genie, but it is an interesting one.

 This vision of Aladdin's Genie brings back wonderful memories of the humour and acting talent of Robin Williams.

-Who ya' gonna call?
+Who ya gonna call?

-Slimer is on the loose and the Ghostbusters gang have rocked up to sort him out and clearance the ghostly menace from the streets before he brings any harm to the local motorists.
+Slimer is on the loose and the Ghostbusters gang have rocked up to sort him out and clear the ghostly menace from the streets before he brings any harm to the local motorists.

 We love the attention to detail Pappas Pärlor puts into his work.
 Little touches including the colours of the ghost traps and even Egon Spengler's spectacles make an appearance.